xypan1232/node2loc/README.md

 Here we provided the learned embedding with 500-D learned from a human protein-protein network.
 To yield higher performance, you can use Minimum redundancy maximum relevance (<a href="http://home.penglab.com/proj/mRMR/index.htm">mRMR</a>) to reorder the embedding, then train and evaluate each feature subset using IFS with RNN, and select the feature subset with the best performance. <br>

 The dataset with 500-D embedding as reprenstations for proteins and subcellular locaitons as labels is given in this repository, including training and test set file.
-The training file is train_dataset.zip, and you need decompress it to train_dataset.csv that is the embedding of proteins, and train_sample.txt that is the protein IDs as sample names.
+The training file is "train_dataset.zip", and you can decompress it to "train_dataset.csv" that is the embedding of proteins, and "train_sample.txt" that is the protein IDs as sample names.
 The mapping between label ID and subcellular locations is given in file labelID_to_locations.
-The test file test_dataset.zip contains the embedding for other proteins not in the benchmakr set, and we want to predict the locations for them. <br>
+The test file test_dataset.zip contains the embedding for other proteins not in the benchmakr set and protein names correpsond to the embedding, and we want to predict the locations for them. <br>

 You can test node2loc on the uploaded train_dataset.zip using k-fold crossvalidation. <br>
 You can also predict the location for the proteins in test_dataset.zip using the trained node2loc model on train_dataset.zip.
 The output file gives the predicted locations for all proteins in the test set. <br>